/

-Baking a cake gives you a particular joy filled with dopamine, and being able to bake a cake has a different level of pride associated with itself.
-This pride is often accompanied by a sense of accomplishment and extreme satisfaction.
+Baking a cake gives you a particular joy filled with dopamine, and being able to bake a cake has a different level of pride.
+A sense of accomplishment and extreme satisfaction often accompanies this pride.
 Then comes eating your cake; the pleasure of eating your sweet baked cake can match no cake in your nearby bakery.

 2. Why Choose a Substitute for Vanilla Extract?

 There are a variety of reasons why people substitute vanilla extract.
-It could be that they ran out of vanilla extract in the middle of baking or enjoyed experimenting with new components.
+They could have run out of vanilla extract during baking or enjoyed experimenting with new components.

 Some people prefer alcohol-free substances.
 Thus, vanilla extract, which includes alcohol, is not an option.